 - 8 Packaging Style For Rolo

 History And Information

 However, these dates do not always describe the true date that products were first sold.
 Rolo was invented by the company Mackintosh’s, who later had its name changed to Rowntree-Mackintosh.
 The company name on the trademark information for the word Rolo was John Mackintosh & Sons, Ltd. The lasted listed owner of the trademark for at least the aforementioned version of the word Rolo is Société des Produits Nestlé S.A, which translates roughly to Products Company Nestle S.a.
 Corporation.
 Another trademark filing for a different version of the word Rolo has the owner listed as Societe des Produits Nestle S.A.
 SOCIÉTÉ ANONYME.

 The name comes from how the package’s novel design is shaped like a roll.
-As Rowntree-Mackintosh produced Rolos outside the United States, in 1956 the New England Confectionery Company acquired a licence to produce Rolos within the United States.
+As Rowntree-Mackintosh produced Rolos outside the United States, in 1956 the New England Confectionery Company acquired a license to produce Rolos within the United States.
 In 1969, the license for US Manufacturing of Rolos was acquired by The Hershey Company.
 In 1998, the Nestlé company acquired Rowntree and its brands, including Rolo.

-In 1980 Rolo began to use the slogan “Do you love anyone enough to give them your last Rolo?”; Although the use of this phrase was ended due to what was viewed as changes in peoples perceptions about relationships.
-The Rolo brand reduced the number of Rolos from 11 to 10, prompting some individuals online to use jokes referring to the company “taking the last Rolo”, and similar jokes of that variety.
+In 1980 they began to use the slogan “Do you love anyone enough to give them your last Rolo?”; Although the use of this phrase was ended due to what was viewed as changes in people’s perceptions about relationships.
+The brand reduced the number of Rolos from 11 to 10, prompting some individuals online to use jokes referring to the company “taking the last Rolo”, and similar jokes of that variety.